 It also makes promotion at events easier and less costly if an “Ask about catering!” section is added.

 Having the right materials in place is essential, but knowing how to use them is just as important.
-Here are some tips for creating an impressive display for your TV.
+Here are some tips for creating impressive TV menu designs for your restaurant.

 - Keep your text simple.
 Large, clear fonts make it easy for your customers to see and understand what’s on the menu.